Kadim79/catalind-path/README.md

 # catalind-path
 Java Learning Path --> Cosmin Bucur 👨🏻‍💻

-Write in front of the TODO to mark it as complete!
+Add ✓ symbol in front of the TODO to mark it as complete!

 # Technical TODO